dlccyes/CollegeNotes/NTUNotes/Junior/Computer Networks.md

 #### Content Distribution Networks (CDN)
 - if use a single massive data center
-	- more likely to have lower througputs
+	- more likely to have lower throughputs
 		- end-to-end throughput depends on bottleneck link
 		- client far from data center -> cross many communication links
 	- a video may be sent many times over the same link